 JACOB'S LADDER SEEDS

-Jacob's Ladder is a heavy flowering, hardy perennial which produces pendulous clusters of 1 inch, cup-shaped flowers on 1.5-2 foot stems beginning in spring, or early summer.
+Jacob's Ladder plants are heavy blooming.
+They produce pendulous clusters of blue or white, 1 inch, cup-shaped flowers on 1.5-2 foot stems in late spring and early summer.
 Flowers attract butterflies and are excellent for cutting.

-Lush, fern-like leaves are divided like rungs of a ladder.
-Jacob's Ladder brings a tropical look to shaded gardens.
+Jacob's Ladder's lush, fern-like leaves are divided; much like the rungs of a ladder.
+Plants introduce a tropical appearance to shaded gardens.

 BLUE PEARL Jacob's Ladder Seeds